 In 1832, he joined famed trapper William L. Sublette in a partnership, directly competing with the American Fur Company.
 That same year, he participated in the Battle of Pierre’s Hole in present-day Idaho.
 In 1833, they built Fort William near the mouth of the Yellowstone River in present-day North Dakota.
 Competing with nearby Fort Union, the post dealt in buffalo robes from local Native American tribes, primarily the Assiniboine, Cree, and Gros Ventre.

-Both men realized the fur trade was dying, and from 1835 onwards, the two focused upon dry goods and river trading.
+Both men realized that the fur trade was dying, and from 1835 onwards, the two focused on dry goods and river trading.
 In September 1836, they purchased a brick building at 7 Main Street in St. Louis, Missouri, and diversified their investments into banking, real estate, and other companies.
 Robert married Virginia Kyle in February 1841, and the two would eventually have 13 children.
-Of their many children, only three would survive their parents as diseases like cholera, diphtheria, and measles struck again and again.
+Of their many children, only three would survive their parents as diseases like cholera, diphtheria, and measles struck repeatedly.

 In 1842, Sublette and Campbell dissolved their partnership but remained good friends.
 However, Sublette became seriously ill and died in 1845

-He continued to diversify his business interests over the years and prospered until his death in St. Louis, Missouri, on October 16, 1879.
+He continued to diversify his business interests over the years and prospered until he died in St. Louis, Missouri, on October 16, 1879.
 His wife, Virginia, died in 1882.
 Both are buried with their children at Bellefontaine Cemetery in St. Louis, Missouri.
 They left their house to their sons Hugh, Hazlett, and James.
-The three lived off their parents fortune for their entire lives, and none married.
+The three lived off their parents’ fortune for their entire lives, and none married.
 The home is now preserved as the Campbell House Museum, complete with the original furnishings and decorations, located at 1508 Locust Street in St. Louis.